csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 Java uses `if`, `else if`, and `else` for conditional logic.

 Unlike Python, Java does not use indentation to denote _scope_.
 We use curly braces to denote what happens inside each clause of the "if-else ladder" below.

+However, you should still use appropriate indentation to improve readability.

 ```java
 Point p1 = new Point(1, 2);